Sixth Sunday in Ordinary Time (B)

 Homily

 So the story of Jesus cleansing a leper has become our story too.
-Who of us hasn’t felt like crying out, If you wish, you can make me clean (G)?
-Whether we are suffering from the literal effects of the virus, or the emotional and psychological effects, or the social ones, we have all been relegated to living apart, outside the camp (I).
-And we are all in need of a healing touch from someone who isn’t driven by fear.
+Whether we suffered from the literal effects of the virus, or the emotional, psychological and social ones, we were all relegated to living apart, outside the camp (I).
+And we all needed a healing touch from someone who wasn’t driven by fear.

-And once you go out to the place where “the others” dwell and you’re feeling rather “deserted” you can never really go back.
-Meeting up with “the other” is likely to make you seem “out of place” to those you left behind.
-You may appear strange, even dangerous, to those who are still “at home.”
-You may be unable to fit in anymore because “the others” changed you.
-You might even be “deserted” in ways you could not have imagined.
+And like Jonah once you go to the place where “the other” dwells, and you're feeling rather "deserted", you can never really go back again.
+Meeting up with “the other” is likely to make you seem “out of place” to those you leave behind.
+Such risky business can make you appear strange, even dangerous, to those who are still "at home."
+You may be unable to fit in anymore because the "others" changed you.
+Indeed, you might be "deserted" in ways you could not have imagined.

 Oh, it’s true, for a while the people kept coming to Jesus from everywhere (G), but we know that living in close quarters with the “other” would lead him to die, as Hebrews puts it, outside the camp (cf. Hb.13:11) – in a place of rejection and shame, outside the gates of Jerusalem and all they represented.

-So as we consecrate the blessing-cup of Christ’s blood, perhaps this is the most difficult thing to grasp: how voluntary exclusion from our Jerusalems -- our comfort zones that keep us from embracing “the other” -- how leaving these behind may well bring us to a place of redemption “outside the camp” where the new age of God’s Reign dawns.
+So as we consecrate the blessing-cup of Christ’s blood, with all the Mystery it contains, perhaps this is the most difficult thing to grasp: how voluntary exclusion from our Jerusalems -- all our comfort zones we would like to make "lasting cities" but which can never be so — how leaving these behind may well bring us to a place of redemption.
+For “outside the camp” is where the new age of God’s Reign dawns.
 Who lives and reigns, forever and ever.
 Amen.

 We come before you, O God, confident in Christ’s victory over sickness and death.
 Heal us again from sin, which divides us, and from prejudice, which isolates us.
 Bring us to wholeness of life through the pardon you grant your people .We ask this through Christ o ur Lord.
 Amen.